Datavisualiatie-UGent/project-dv24-7/docs/cards.md

 ```

 ## Card Prices
-A bar graph showing the N most expensive cards.
+A bar graph showing the ${tex`n`} most expensive cards.
 You can select if you want to see this for all sets or a specific set.
 The number of cards displayed can be changed using the slider.

 ```js
 import {cards_prices} from './components/card_info-loader.js';